sw478/multidimensional-sudoku/README.md

 ## unistd_io.h

 Create a file of this name that includes io.h if running on windows or unistd.h if on linux

-## logic

-Given a list of coordinates for an exact cover matrix, solution(s) are found by finding a set of disjoint rows with coordinates that span all columns.

-Example from wikipedia:

-        1   2   3   4   5   6   7
-    A   X   .   .
-X   .   .
-X
-    B   X   .   .
-X   .   .   .
-    C   .   .   .
-X   X   .
-X
-    D   .   .
-X   .
-X   X   .
-    E   .
-X   X   .   .
-X   X
-    F   .
-X   .   .   .   .
-X

-If the above is the input matrix, a solution would be the set of rows { B, D, F }:

-        1   2   3   4   5   6   7
-    B   X   .   .
-X   .   .   .
-    D   .   .
-X   .
-X   X   .
-    F   .
-X   .   .   .   .
-X

-As you can see, each column has exactly one X.

-For sudokus, we can model them by seeing that for a board with:

-    box dimensions = x & y,
-    row, col, and box size = xy
-    gridSize = xy*xy

-There are 4 types of "constraints": numbers 1 through xy must be in a row, column, and box, and no more than one number can be in a single cell.
-These constraints are what define the matrix's columns (4\*gridSize), and its rows represent the possible placement of a number and the value of the number itself (xy\*gridSize).

-Solving the matrix in this way allows us to easily and quickly find a solution for a sudoku puzzle.